Retail Customer Service: The Ultimate Guide

 To make the most of retail personalization in your stores, you can use the following tips:

-• Capture customer data: Keep a tab on relevant information such as customer purchase history, their social media handles, birthdays, anniversaries, and other important milestones.
+• Capture customer data: Keep a tab on relevant information such as customer purchase history, social media handles, birthdays, anniversaries, and other important milestones.

 • Adopt an omnichannel approach: Merge your online and offline data so customers can get a similar personalized experience no matter where they shop.